-Disk access speed is critical for JIRA performance, particularly due to the heavy use of disk I/O as indexes are read each time a search is made and written each time an update to an issue is committed.
-We have a KB article on Searching, Indexing, and Filters Troubleshooting which contains further information on this.
+Disk access speed is critical for JIRA application performance, particularly due to the heavy use of disk I/O as indexes are read each time a search is made and written each time an update to an issue is committed.
+We have a KB article on Searching, Indexing, and filters troubleshooting which contains further information on this.

 This basic test will perform the open, read/write, close and delete operations 1000 times to a temporary file in the

 java.io.tmpdir directory for each measurement, reporting the results as in the assessment section below.
-This test is the closest we can get to simulating the performance of a Java process when it comes to accessing the file system, allowing it to be an accurate measurement for JIRA's performance when utilising the disk.
+This test is the closest we can get to simulating the performance of a Java process when it comes to accessing the file system, allowing it to be an accurate measurement for JIRA application performance when utilizing the disk.
 Other disk measurement tools may provide different results if they do not measure the specific performance of the Java JDK/JRE.

 The Java source can be found within the JAR - if the file is uncompressed it can be viewed.

 This tool has been designed primarily to perform basic disk assessment of Java running on the operating system, not the actual speed of the disk itself.
 It is highly possible a very fast disk can run Java slowly due to OS-level issues.
 This is not a substitute for a full disk analysis software suite and if the disk appears to be experiencing hardware issues or is slow, please raise this with the System Administrator or hosting provider of the server.